Skip to content

 Natural language event creation is where Fantastical really sets itself apart: as you type, the app shows how your words "fall" into the event details below, so you don't have to double-check the details after the fact like you do with other apps that have natural language capabilities.

-On top of that, Fantastical offers a whopping 16 different widgets for your home screen and Today view.
+On top of that, Fantastical offers a whopping 16 different widgets for your home screen and Today view, plus four designed for your lock screen.

 You can do even more with Fantastical when you connect it with Zapier, so Fantastical can talk to all the other apps you use.
 Here are a few pre-made workflows to get you started.